dumbplayer2/Town-Of-Us/README.md

  ## *Note.
-This repository is depricated in favour of Polus.gg, and is now read-only as it will not be recieving updates.
+This repository is deprecated in favor of Polus.gg, and is now read-only as it will not be receiving updates.
 Please visit our [steam page](https://store.steampowered.com/app/1653240/Polusgg/) and our [discord](https://discord.gg/polus) for all updates**

 [![Discord](./Images/Polus.png)](https://discord.gg/polus)